leejangwoo99-maker/Digital_transformation/README.md

 4. Applied Machine learning algorithms are Euclidean Distance, Cosine Similarity and LightGBM.

 5. 'app' folder is FastAPI Framework + Streamlit.
-If wanna use the dashboard based on .Net, please refer .Net_Dashboard folder
+If wanna use the dashboard based on .C#, please refer C#_Dashboard folder

 6. If want to know the details, search for the details from the link below. https://serious-ambert-bc0.notion.site/APTIV-31d8bc55235b80f58ecff4b949efdbdf?source=copy_link